Siege of Caen (1450): Siege

 On 5 June, Richemont attacked the boulevard of the Porte de Bayeux (present-day Place Saint-Martin) but failed to establish a foothold there.
 To the south, Dunois attacked the bastille at the Porte Milet.
 Over the following days, Richemont's troops focused on undermining the ramparts in the northwestern part of the city walls (from present-day Place Fontette to Place Saint-Martin) and succeeded in bringing down several sections of the wall, including the large corner tower.

 Surrender of Caen to Charles VII of France.
 Miniature from the Vigiles du roi Charles VII by Martial d'Auvergne, c.
 1484.

-Charles VII, wishing to preseve the public opinion of the bourgeois of Caen and, according to contemporary Norman historian Robert Blondel, to protect the city from destruction, refused to order an assault, preferring to await the English surrender.
+Charles VII, wishing to preserve the public opinion of the bourgeois of Caen and, according to contemporary Norman historian Robert Blondel, to protect the city from destruction, refused to order an assault, preferring to await the English surrender.
 The effect of the bombardments and the undermining of Caen's walls assured Somerset of a French victory, and on 20 June, he requested to enter into negotiations.
 The treaty of surrender, signed on the 24th, stated that, if by midday on 1 July the English had received no help, they would have to surrender and hand over the city to the French; the English and their supporters would be free to leave for England or the places they still occupied on the continent.
 On the scheduled day, the Duke of Somerset handed Richemont the keys to Caen and, along with most of the English, was escorted to Ouistreham where they embarked for England over the following days.